NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 The structure of the system metadata document along with it's header is shown in hex format below for reference purposes.
 Note the presence of the NULL `\x00` character in the first line following the format identifier.
 Parsers can use this first `\x00` NULL to delimit the header from the body of the metadata document.
-This particicular metadata document is for the PID `doi:10.18739_A2901ZH2M`, which is stored in the file `sysmeta/f6/fa/c7b713ca66b61ff1c3c8259a8b98f6ceab30b906e42a24fa447db66fa8ba` based on the SAH-256 of the PID of the data object::
+This particular metadata document is for the PID `doi:10.18739_A2901ZH2M`, which is stored in the file `sysmeta/f6/fa/c7b713ca66b61ff1c3c8259a8b98f6ceab30b906e42a24fa447db66fa8ba` based on the SAH-256 of the PID of the data object::